-All nominees previously have been elected to the Board of Directors by the Common Shareholders except Mr. C. D. Spangler, Jr.
+All nominees previously have been elected to the Board of Directors by the Common Shareholders except Mr. C. D. Spangler, ${\tt Jr.}$

 Mr. J. C. Fort, whose term would have expired in 2000, retired from the Board in February 1999 upon reaching mandatory retirement age.
-Mr. Spangler was elected by the Board to fill the vacancy created by the retirement of Mr. Fort until the Annual Meeting.
+Mr. Spangler has been elected by the Board to fill the vacancy created by the retirement of Mr. Fort until the Annual Meeting.